-- 4.01 Evaluation of Proposed Quarry Sites The Town of Vienna will evaluate any proposed quarry use to see if it is consistent with the Town Comprehensive Plan and neighboring uses. - 4.01.1 Compatibility with Agricultural Uses That it is not an activity that will limit the use of surrounding land for agricultural purposes. - 4.01.2 Compliance with Farmland Preservation Agreement and Regulations That it is not an activity which will conflict with agricultural operations subject to a farmland preservation agreement (or zoning certificate) on the subject property. - 4.01.3 Compatibility with Existing or Planned Uses That it is not an activity that will conflict with - a) 1) existing agricultural operations on other properties, - b) 2) existing or planned residential uses, or - a)c)3) existing or planned commercial uses. - 4.02 Acreage Cap Guideline The Town of Vienna establishes a policy guideline that no more than 975 acres17 be approved for mineral extraction sites within the Town at any one time unless the owner/operator of a site enters into a an agreement with the Town of Vienna that address the appearance, access, impacts, potential nuisances, overall safety, and the timely reclamation of proposed sites.
+- 4.01 Evaluation of Proposed Quarry Sites The Town of Vienna will evaluate any proposed quarry use to see if it is consistent with the Town Comprehensive Plan and neighboring uses. - 4.01.1 Compatibility with Agricultural Uses That it is not an activity that will limit the use of surrounding land for agricultural purposes. - 4.01.2 Compliance with Farmland Preservation Agreement and Regulations That it is not an activity which will conflict with agricultural operations subject to a farmland preservation agreement (or zoning certificate) on the subject property. - 4.01.3 Compatibility with Existing or Planned Uses That it is not an activity that will conflict with - a) 1) existing agricultural operations on other properties, - b) 2) existing or planned residential uses, or - c) 3) existing or planned commercial uses. - 4.02 Acreage Cap Guideline The Town of Vienna establishes a policy guideline that no more than 975 acres be approved for mineral extraction sites within the Town at any one time unless the owner/operator of a site enters into an agreement with the Town of Vienna that address the appearance, access, impacts, potential nuisances, overall safety, and the timely reclamation of proposed sites.
 This guideline does not automatically limit the maximum number of open acres nor automatically approve a proposed site that falls within the acreage guideline.

-- 4.03 Regulatory Requirements All operations must conform to all appropriate federal regulations administered by the Mine Safety and Health Administration (MSHA), the Wisconsin Department of Natural Resources (WDNR) and Dane County - 4.03.1 The Dane County Code of Ordinances (DCCO) - Chapter 14 Erosion Control & Stormwater Management; - Chapter 11 Shoreland and Wetland Regulations; - Chapter 10 Zoning; and - Chapter 74 Non-Metallic Mining.
+4.03 Regulatory Requirements - All operations must conform to all appropriate federal regulations administered by the Mine Safety and Health Administration (MSHA), the Wisconsin Department of Natural Resources (WDNR) and Dane County

+The Dane County Code of Ordinances (DCCO)

-4.03.1 Chapter 14 - Erosion Control & Stormwater Management; Chapter 11 - Shoreland and Wetland Regulations; Chapter 10 - Zoning; and Chapter 74 Reclamation of the Dane County Code of Ordinances (DCCO).
+4.03.1 Chapter 14 - Erosion Control & Stormwater Management; 4.03.2 Chapter 11 - Shoreland and Wetland Regulations; 4.03.3 Chapter 10 - Zoning; and 4.03.4 Chapter 74 - Non-Metallic Mining.